wilsonmar/wilsonmar.github.io/_posts/2019-07-03-flood-local-setup.md

    The script has are several run control parameters (feature flags) in the script.

+1. If you are installing on a new Linux instance in the cloud, first instantiate the machine image.

+1. <a target="_blank" href="https://wilsonmar.github.io/mac-osx-terminal/">Open a Terminal</a>

-1. To run the script with default settings on your Mac or Linux laptop, <a target="_blank" href="https://wilsonmar.github.io/mac-osx-terminal/">open a Terminal</a> and triple-click this URL and paste it in your Terminal:
+1. To run the script with default settings on your Mac or Linux laptop,triple-click this URL and paste it in your Terminal:

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh)"</strong></pre>

-   PROTIP: Security conscious people would be wise to first copy the file, vet it with Security experts, then save the certified file within a corporate-sponsored vault, perhaps using Nexus or Artifactory.

 Below examines what the script does, which is summarized in the flood.io documentation page at: